cclearpartners/myi-docs/src/references/custom-parameters-list-view.md

 Example usage: `recordTypes:Professional_vod,Multi_Channel_Activitiy_vod__c/Email_vod`

-Here, Email_vod is a record type on Multi Channel Activity.
+Here, `Email_vod` is a record type on Multi Channel Activity.
 Professional_vod defaults to a record type on the listview's main object.

+You can also exclude record types with an exclamation point.

+Example usage: `recordTypes:!Professional_vod,Multi_Channel_Activitiy_vod__c/!Email_vod`

+In this case, records with the record type of `Professional_vod` or `Email_vod` will be ignored.

 ## requiredLookups